paalesaa/poe_part1/README.md

 ## Installation
 No installation is required.
 The chatbot runs directly as a console application.
+(it is done/coded on Visual Studio 2022)

 ## Contribution
-Currently, contributions are not defined.
-Future updates may include contribution guidelines.
+Currently, contributions are not yet defined.
+Future updates can include contribution guidelines.

 ## License
 This project does not use a specific license.